Search and rescue: United States

-In the United States there are many organizations with SAR responsibilities at the national, state and local level.
-Most day-to-day SAR missions in the US are run by the County Sheriffs, except in states like Alaska, where the State Highway Patrol oversees SAR.
-They in turn, can request help from state and national resources, if they think they need them.
+In the United States there are many organisations with SAR responsibilities at the national, state and local level.
+Most day-to-day SAR missions in the US are run by the County Sheriffs, except in states like Alaska, where the State Highway Patrol oversees SAR, or in other areas where SAR services are part of fire/rescue, EMS, or a wholly separate, non-profit organisation.
+They in turn, can request help from other departments, as well as state and national resources if they think they need them.
 A typical Sheriff's Office has a volunteer SAR team that matches the terrain and population of that county.
 SAR members are typically trained in the Incident Command System (ICS), first aid, and the outdoor skills needed in that terrain and climate.
 Most of this article is about the federal response to assist large complicated SAR missions.

 In January 2008, the United States Department of Homeland Security (DHS) released the National Response Framework which serves as the guiding document for a federal response during a national emergency.
-Search and Rescue is divided into 4 primary elements, while assigning a federal agency with the lead role for each of the 4 elements.
+Search and Rescue is divided into four primary elements, while assigning a federal agency with the lead role for each of the four elements.